-Award-winning founder of fashion website Matchyourvibe.com and London Met Marketing BA graduate Priscilla Lubin explains how London Met helped to jumpstart her career, leading her first to a marketing career at Unilever and then to strike out as a fashion marketing entrepreneur.
+Award-winning founder of a fashion website and London Met Marketing BA graduate Priscilla Lubin explains how London Met helped to jumpstart her career, leading her first to a marketing career at Unilever and then to strike out as a fashion marketing entrepreneur.

 What made you choose London Met for your marketing degree?

 I'm originally from Paris and moved to London about six years ago, when my English still needed some improvement.
 I wanted to go to a multicultural university where I could receive some extra help with my assignments and get to understand how the system works.
 It was wonderful to see how everyone was committed to helping foreign students to be more integrated and to lessen the language barrier.

 What did you like best about your course?